anitaposch/anita-grav/user/pages/01.home/modular.md

 onpage_menu: true
 header_class: headerclassx
 metadata:
-  description: "Anita Posch is a strategic Bitcoin adviser, renowned educator, author, and founder of the online academy Crack the Orange as well as founder of Bitcoin for Fairness, a non-profit initiative that has a strong focus on Bitcoin adoption in the Global South through education, knowledge sharing and capacity building on the ground."
+  description: "Anita Posch's work focuses on how Bitcoin and decentralized technology provide financial freedom, privacy and human rights protection for those who need it most.
+She is an author, founder of Bitcoin for Fairness and expert on Bitcoin adoption in Africa."
   keywords: "Bitcoin, Africa, Anita Posch, Bitcoin for Fairness, Freedom Tech" 'og:title': 'Anita Posch'
   'og:description': 'anitaposch.com'